csev/dj4e/assn/paw_skeleton.md

         'catalog.apps.CatalogConfig',    <--- Add
     ]

-Edit the file `locallibrary/urls.py` and append the following lines to the file:
+Edit the file `locallibrary/urls.py` and append the following lines to the file.
+Do not add the `permanent=True` to the `path()` statement as shown in the MDN tutorial:

     # Use include() to add paths from the catalog application
     from django.urls import include